ZenBurrito/Phase-1Project/README.md

 ## Conclusions

-Our analysis on ROI suggests that for a higher return, (1) make a horror film, (2) seek a famous director, (3) and release in July or January.
-We find that horror movies are often made on a low budget, yet the gross is relatively high.
+Our analysis on ROI suggests that for a higher return, (1) make a horror film, (2) seek the top directors, (3) and release in July, October, or January, We find that horror movies are often made on a low budget, yet the gross is relatively high.
-A list of top 20 directors shows some well-known names, which also guarantee higher profit.
+A list of top 20 directors in the horror genre shows the names, which guarantee higher profit.
 Finally, release data should be adjusted for people’s vacation seasons.

 One caveat of our ROI analysis is that a high return on investment is not always equal to much cash in hand.